Thornton, Blue Jays 2-hit slumping Red Sox in 8-0 win

+TORONTO (AP) — Boston veteran Mitch Moreland said it’s been “a tough couple of days” for the Red Sox offense.
+Doesn’t get much more rugged than this.

-TORONTO (AP) — Trent Thornton and three others combined on a two-hitter, Teoscar Hernández and Rowdy Tellez homered, and the Toronto Blue Jays beat the Boston Red Sox 8-0 Wednesday night.
+Trent Thornton and three others combined on a two-hitter, Teoscar Hernández and Rowdy Tellez homered, and the Toronto Blue Jays beat the Red Sox 8-0 Wednesday night.

+“It’s never fun when you’re not winning,” Moreland said.
+“We’ve got to start over tomorrow and get back on track.”

-The slumping Red Sox have lost five straight.
+The slumping Red Sox were shut out for the sixth time and have lost five straight.
 They had just four baserunners, and none advanced past second base.

+“We’re not controlling the strike zone right now,” manager Alex Cora said.
+“Today was fastballs up, breaking balls down.
+We didn’t make an adjustment, we didn’t get on top of the fastball, we swung and missed at the breaking ball and it was an easy game for the pitching staff.”

 Thornton (5-9) followed an opener with five hitless innings, walking one and striking out seven in his first career relief appearance.

+“He mixed it up,” Moreland said.
+“He was throwing everything for strikes, both sides of the pate, elevated his heater.
+He threw a good game, or half a game.”

-He is the second pitcher in Blue Jays history to pitch five hitless innings of relief.
+Thornton is the second pitcher in Blue Jays history to pitch five hitless innings of relief.
 Right-hander Roy Lee Jackson did it against Minnesota on Sept.
 28, 1982.

+Thornton said Toronto teammate and former Red Sox starter Clay Buchholz taught him a new curveball grip earlier this week, and he put it to good use against Boston.

+“I was throwing it in my last side (session) and it just kind of clicked,” Thornton said.
+“I brought it into the game and that was probably the most effective my curveball has been all year.”

 Vladimir Guerrero Jr. had three RBIs and Cavan Biggio had two hits and scored twice as the Blue Jays won their second straight following a season-long seven game losing streak.

 Rafael Devers and Brock Holt each had singles for the Red Sox, who were blanked for the second time in three games.
-Boston also failed to get an extra-base hit, ending a 159-game streak that was as the fourth longest in baseball history.
+Boston also failed to get an extra-base hit, ending a 159-game streak that was the fourth longest in baseball history.

-Blue Jays opener Wilmer Font allowed a hit during the first two innings, and Jason Adam and Ryan Tepera pitched an inning each after Thornton.

 Toronto first baseman Brandon Drury made a diving play on Devers’ hard grounder down the line in the ninth, throwing to second to force out Chris Owings.